Planning a trip to Amsterdam, The Netherlands, or even just Europe, and want to make an inner journey too? This guide is

 The unique legal status of psilocybin truffles in the Netherlands combined with increasing interest in psychedelics has lead to a rise in retreats.
 Now there are a few and you have a choice if you wish to have a psilocybin experience on a retreat.

 The context and container of the experience – how one is prepared for it and the company and environment in which it is held – plays a large part in the experience and how it will effect you, so a retreat can play a huge role in maximising potential benefits.
 Different retreats can vary on many factors, including length, focus, cost, comfort level etc., so I’d recommend looking through and getting a feel for the different options, before making a decision on one which most closely aligns to what you are looking for.

 Come on retreat with me!
 New Moon Retreats is a psychedelic retreat I’m co-creating which integrates meditation and mindfulness practices.
-I’m excited to say that we will host our first retreats this summer.
-We have a small yet amazing team working towards our aim of increasing access to psychedelic experiences which are designed to maximise benefits and help people on their journey.
+We have a small yet amazing team working towards our aim of increasing access to psychedelic experiences in a way which is designed to maximise benefits and help people on their journey.
 You can find out more and apply here.

 Magic truffles can have powerful effects so I wouldn’t recommend taking the decision to take them lightly.
 However, if you do decide to and prepare well, you may be in for an ineffably beautiful and potentially life-changing experience.
 I’d love to hear how about your experience, so if you do, please share in the comments.
 I’ll leave you with some basic guidelines found at Azarius below.
 Safe travels!